-We own approximately 60,000 acre feet of surface water rights in the Arkansas River together with approximately 16,700 acres of irrigated farm land in southeastern Colorado.
-We acquired our Arkansas River water and land from High Plains A&M, LLC ("HP A&M") pursuant to an asset purchase agreement dated May 10, 2006 (the "Arkansas River Agreement").
-The water rights we own are represented by 21,782 shares of the Fort Lyon Canal Company (the "FLCC"), which is a non-profit mutual ditch company established in the late 1800's to operate and maintain the 110-mile long Fort Lyon Canal between La Junta and Lamar, Colorado.
-We have agreements to sell approximately 1,600 acres of farmland and 3,400 FLCC shares for approximately \$5.7 million, which are expected to close during fiscal year 2014.
+We own approximately 51,000 acre feet of surface water rights in the Arkansas River together with approximately 14,900 acres of farm land in southeastern Colorado, of which approximately 11,800 (79%) is irrigated.
+The water rights we own are represented by 18,656 shares of the Fort Lyon Canal Company (the "FLCC"), which is a non-profit mutual ditch company established in the late 1800's to operate and maintain the 110-mile long Fort Lyon Canal between La Junta and Lamar, Colorado.
+Mineral rights on these farms, if any, are owned approximately 75% by High Plains A&M, LLC ("HP A&M"), and 25% by us.
+We acquired our Arkansas River water and land from HP A&M pursuant to an Asset Purchase Agreement dated May 10, 2006 (the "Arkansas River Agreement").

-In order to preserve our Arkansas River water rights until we are ready to seek a change of use, we currently lease our land and water to area farmers who continue to irrigate the land for agricultural purposes.
-In conjunction with the Arkansas River Agreement we entered into a property management agreement pursuant to which HP A&M agreed to manage our farm properties and take care of our obligations under the farm leases, including property taxes in exchange for the rental income from the Leases (the "Property Management Agreement").
-In August 2012, we terminated the Property Management Agreement due to certain defaults by HP A&M under the terms of the Arkansas River Agreement and related agreements.
-As a result of the termination, we now control all leasing activities and are entitled to all future income from such leasing activities.
-We are also responsible for property taxes and other expenses associate with the properties.
+We currently lease our land and water to area farmers who irrigate the land for agricultural purposes.
 We intend to continue managing our farms together with our tenant farmers.
 For additional information concerning our rights and obligations under the Arkansas River Agreement and a discussion of the effect of the defaults by HP A&M, see Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Use of Estimates - Fair Value Estimates - Obligations Payable by HP A&M, Now in Default and - Farm Accounts Receivable and Future Farm Income.

 Agricultural Operations and Leasing - Beginning on August 3, 2012, we assumed management of our farm operations and all associated income and expenses.
 Beginning September 1, 2012, we began tracking and reporting our farm operations as a separate business segment to reflect management's analysis, investment decision, and operating performance for this business segment.
-Currently, approximately 90% of our farm operations are managed through cash lease arrangements with local area farmers whereby we charge a fixed fee, billed semi-annually in March and November, to lease our land and the water for agricultural purposes to tenant farmers.
-We have a small number of crop share leases, pursuant to which we and the tenant farmer jointly share in the gross revenues generated from the crops grown under a 75% farmer, 25% landlord participation.
-The table to the right details a sampling of the crops grown on our farms.
-We will continue to review and evaluate ways to enhance the performance of our approximately16,700 acres of farm land through relationships with area farmers.
-The following is a map of our farming properties.
+Based on acreage, approximately 85% of our farm operations are managed through cash lease arrangements with local area farmers whereby we charge a fixed fee, billed semi-annually in March and November, to lease our land and water rights for agricultural purposes.
+Based on acreage, approximately 15% of our farm operations are managed through crop share leases, pursuant to which we and the tenant farmer jointly share in the gross revenues generated from the crops grown under a 75% farmer, 25% landlord participation.
+The majority of crops grown on our farms are alfalfa, with a number of acres also planted in corn, sorghum, and wheat.
+We will continue to review and evaluate ways to enhance the performance of our approximately 14,900 acres of farm land through relationships with area farmers.